-Checkout on my course on becoming an online personal trainer if that’s the way you see your career in the fitness world panning out.
+Checkout out my course on becoming an online personal trainer if that’s how you see your career in the fitness world panning out.

-In this chapter, we dealt with the places that you could look for work as a newly qualified personal trainer.
+In this chapter, we dealt with the places where you could look for work as a newly qualified personal trainer.

-More importantly, we delved into how you should go about looking for a position as a personal trainer and the strategies you can employ to do this, from searching employment websites, commercial gym websites, to even emailing or cold calling a gym to see if they have positions open.
+More importantly, we delved into how you should look for a position as a personal trainer and the strategies you can employ to do this, from searching employment websites and commercial gym websites to even emailing or cold calling a gym to see if they have positions open.

 The main takeaway from this chapter was that there are employment opportunities for new personal trainers.

 We also saw that working in a commercial gym gives you a good foundation to start your career.